Ever been in care?

 For more information about advocacy and some of the benefits that might be useful to you as a young person or student, please visit:http://www.barnardos.org.uk/what_we_do/our_work/advocacy.htm or click on the following links for more information:

 Care Leaver Information

 - Guide from Coram Voice - Are you a Care Leaver?

 - Mentoring Opportunities - University of Salford Mentoring Project

-- Applications for the Unite Foundation accommodation scholarship are now open – click here for further information
+- Applications for the Unite Foundation accommodation scholarship are now closed – click here for further information

 - Read the University of Salford's commitment to care leavers - 'The Care Leaver Covenant'